12 Ways to Save Big on Groceries and Shop on a Budget

 48% Put Your Grocery Budget on a Diet

-Statistics Canada reports that the average Canadian household spends about $241 per person on food each month.
+Statistics Canada reports that the average Canadian household spends about $214 per person on food each month.
 This does not include eating out.
+If you're single or live in certain parts of the country, the average will be higher.
 As a general rule, the Credit Counselling Society recommends that consumers allocate $200 to $250 per person for grocery money every month, or even a little more if you buy toilet paper, laundry detergent and cleaning supplies at the grocery store.

 Combine Money Saving Strategies